lepperm/Learning-Log/Pages/about.md

 You can find my personal portfolio website here:
 [Max Lepper - Portfolio](https://maxlepper.me) (Early draft, expect this to change drastically!)

 This site was heavily inspired by the writing of [Syk Houdeib](https://syknapse.github.io/Syk-Houdeib/) and their awesome [Learning Tracker repo](https://github.com/Syknapse/My-Learning-Tracker/).
-I can't thank you enough!
+I can't thank them enough!